NikolaiRadke/Stopify/README.md

 # What the... is he sawing again?

 You're on your own and have just put on an audiobook, when the noise starts.
+That was clear.
 Stopify pauses playback until the noise stops.
 Easy to build, easy to configure.
 Save your nerves and build stopify today!

 *Oje, Englisch?
 Kann ich nicht.
 Schnell [hier hin](https://github.com/NikolaiRadke/Stopify/wiki)*.